 Responses to requests may be published on the Regina Open Data website at the City's discretion.
 All information/data is handled in accordance with LA FOIP.
-Published requests will be available on the Open Data website at http://open.regina.ca/ a minimum of three business days following release of the records to the applicant.
+Your identity as the applicant is protected.
+Published requests will be available on the Open Data website at http://open.regina.ca/ a minimum of three business days following release to you.

-If you have any questions, please contact Melissa Munro at 306-777-7070 or by email at lafoip@regina.ca.
+If you have any questions, please contact Cindy Howden at 306-777-7263 or by email at lafoip@regina.ca.